Pyva-Group/python_chatroom_client/README.md

 ## Updates

 The most recent version of the chatroom (v4.0) can be found on the GitHub repository at https://github.com/Pyva-Group/python_chatroom_client.
-Please note that v3.x will no longer be compatible with the new server.
 Here are a list of the updates we have managed to not lose track of.

 - Update v4.0: I completely rewrote the code!
 There's now RSA encryption, a cleaner UI, MINING COINS, accounts (removed `os.getlogin()`), new TaC.
 - Update v3.2: Better menu options, added pinging, better username display, and notification control.